livewire/livewire/docs/upgrading.md

 </script>
 ```

-You may continue to do so as Livewire internally includes and registers Alpine's global object like before.
+You may continue to do so, as Livewire internally includes and registers Alpine's global object like before.

 ### Including via JS bundle